jendives2000/PCC_exercices_11_1_to_11_2/README.md

   GRADE: High pass.

 - **exercise 11-2**:
   Here too, except for the population parameter that I defined. **I made it a string** by defining it as `population=''`.
-Which I used by calling it `'28M'`.
+Which I used by calling it as `'28M'`.

   ![alt text](image-1.png)